Frequently Asked Questions

 At your request, we can activate our Server Side Anti Spam software that will detect and tag suspect email with the following: [Spam].
 This will allow you to filter spam on many email applications by writing a rule to move these tagged [Spam] emails to a junk mail folder.

-You can then create the following rule to move tagged "[Spam]" to the Spam folder, Delete folder or any folder you would like to specify.
+Create a new rule in your email application to move tagged "[Spam]" to the Spam folder, Delete folder or any folder you would like to specify.
 Here are example rule parameters:

 What can be done to prevent Spoofing: